wp-plugins/mailchimp-for-wp/readme.txt

 1. Simple or advanced sign-up forms that blend in with your theme.
 2. A sign-up checkbox in your comment form is an amazing conversion booster.
 3. A simple form in the footer of the Twenty Thirteen theme.
 4. Add sign-up checkboxes to various places on your site.
-Easy-peasy.
 5. Creating sign-up forms is easy.
 The Pro version allows you to create as many form as you like.
 6. Write your own HTML or have it generated for you.
 Many (optional) customization settings are availabl.
 7. **Pro only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.